samueljon/hassio_installer_setup/README.md

 Requirements
 ------------

-Only requirement is base installation of CentOS 7.
+Only requirement is base installation of CentOS 7 and that firewalld is used as default firewall.
 The role takes care of installing dependencies, docker and opens required firewall ports.

 Role Variables
 --------------